Shushtar Historical Hydraulic System

 The Shushtar Historical Hydraulic System (سازههای آبی شوشتر) is a complex irrigation system of the island city Shushtar from the Sasanian era.
 It consists of 13 dams, bridges, canals and structures which work together as a hydraulic system.

-Located in Iran's Khuzestan province.
-It was registered on UNESCO's list of World Heritage Sites in 2009 and is Iran's 10th cultural heritage site to be registered on the United Nations' list.
+Located in Iran's Khuzestan province, it was registered on UNESCO's list of World Heritage Sites in 2009 and is Iran's 10th cultural heritage site to be registered on the United Nations' list.

 This engineering masterpiece is unique both in Iran and in the world.
 The Sassanids, whose economy was mainly dependent on agriculture, developed extensive irrigation systems in this region.

 Infrastructure included water mills, dams, tunnels, and canals.
 Gargar Bridge-Dam was built on the watermills and waterfalls.
-Bolayti canal is situated on the eastern side of the water mills and water falls and functions to supply water from behind the GarGar bridge to the east side of water mills and channel the water to prevent damage to the water mills.
-Dahaneye shahr tunnel (city orifice) is one of the three main tunnels which channeled the water from behind the Gargar Bridge-Dam into the water mill and then run several water mills.
-Seh kooreh canal channels the water from behind the GarGar bridge into the western side.
-In the water mills and water falls, we can see a perfect model of haltering to run mills.
+Bolayti Canal is situated on the eastern side of the falls, and functions to supply water from behind the bridge-dam's ridge to the east side of the watermills, channeling the water to prevent damage to the mills.
+Dahaneye Shahr Tunnel (city orifice) is one of the three main tunnels which channel water from behind the Gargar Bridge-Dam into several water mills.
+The Seh kooreh Canal directs water from behind the bridge-dam to the western side of the complex.
+In the water mills and waterfalls, we can see a perfect model of haltering to run mills.

-The Band-e Kaisar ("Caesar's dam"), an approximately 500 m long Roman weir across the Karun, was the key structure of the complex which, along with the Mizan Dam (Band-e Mizan), retained and diverted river water into the irrigation canals in the area.
-Built by a Roman workforce in the 3rd century AD on Sassanid order, it was the most eastern Roman bridge and Roman dam and the first structure in Iran to combine a bridge with a dam.
+The Band-e Kaisar ("Caesar's dam"), an approximately 500 m long Roman weir across the Karun, was the key structure of the complex which, along with the Mizan Dam (Band-e Mizan), retained and diverted river water into irrigation canals in the area.
+Built by a Roman workforce in the 3rd century AD on Sassanid orders, it was the most eastern Roman bridge or Roman dam and was the first structure in Iran to combine a bridge with a dam.

 Parts of the irrigation system are said to originally date to the time of Darius the Great, an Achaemenid ruler.
 It partly consists of a pair of primary diversion canals in the Karun river, one of which is still in use today.
 It delivers water to the Shushtar city via a route of supplying tunnels.
 The area includes Salasel Castle, which is the axis for operation of the hydraulic system.
 It also consists of a tower for water level measurement, along with bridges, dams, mills, and basins.

-Then it enters the plain south of the city, where its impact includes enabling the possibility of farming over the area called Mianâb and planting orchards.
-In fact the whole area between the two diversion canals (Shutayt and Gargar) on Karun river is called Mianâb, an island having the Shushtar city at its northern end.
+It then enters the plain south of the city, where its impact includes enabling the possibility of local farming and planting of orchards.
+The area between the diversion canals (Shutayt and Gargar) on the Karun River is called Mianâb, an island with Shushtar city at its northern end.

 The site has been referred to as "a masterpiece of creative genius" by UNESCO.

 Sites

-Shushtar Historical Hydraulic System is a complex of dams, bridges, canals and structures which consists of 13 sites which work together as a hydraulic system.
+Shushtar Historical Hydraulic System is a complex of dams, bridges, canals and structures located in 13 different sites which work together as a single hydraulic system.